 The scandal . . . arises with a simple set of questions asked of the Christian theologian who claims that it is only through the life and death of God incarnated in Jesus Christ that all can be saved and reconciled to God: How can the many humans who lived and died before the time of Christ be saved through him?
 They surely cannot be held accountable for responding appropriately to something of which they could have no knowledge.
 Furthermore, what about all the people who have lived since the time of Christ in cultures with different religious traditions, untouched by the Christian gospel? . . .
 How could a just God set up a particular condition of salvation, the highest end of human life possible, which was and is inaccessible to most people?
 Is not the love of God better understood as universal, rather than as limited to a mediation through the one particular individual, Jesus of Nazareth?
 Is it not a moral as well as a religious scandal to claim otherwise?

-Stephen Davis, Claremont professor of philosophy, has expressed similar perplexity.
+Stephen Davis, professor of philosophy at Claremont Graduate University, has expressed similar perplexity.
 In a recent issue of Modern Theology, he put the problem this way:

 Suppose there was a woman named Oohku who lived from 370–320 B.C. in the interior of Borneo.
 Obviously, she never heard of Jesus Christ or the Judeo-Christian God: she was never baptized, nor did she ever make any institutional or psychological commitment to Christ or the Christian church.
 She couldn’t have done these things; she was simply born in the wrong place and at the wrong time.
 Is it right for God to condemn this woman to eternal hell just because she was never able to come to God through Christ?
 Of course not . . .
 God is just and loving.